How To End A Friendship Without Hurting Their Feelings

 Last Updated on

 Starting a friendship is easy, but things get tricky when ending it.
 In such a scenario, how to end a friendship becomes a million-dollar question, and knowing the answer can make all the change in the world.
 Friendship is a beautiful bond that brings two different individuals to a close.
 However, if a friendship makes you uncomfortable and only brings unpleasant moments, you gradually distance yourself and end it.
-Sometimes, you may even find yourself stuck in a toxic friendship.
-But, don’t worry.
+Recognizing when to end a friendship can help you make an informed decision.
+Sometimes, you may even find yourself unknowingly stuck in a toxic friendship.
+It’s essential to evaluate the friendship’s emotional toll on your life and consider whether the relationship is worth it.
 Read this article for tips on how to break up a friendship respectfully without hurting your soon-to-be ex-friend more than needed.
 Continue reading.

 Reasons For Ending A Friendship